istopwg/pwg-books/ippguide/print-jobs.md

 - '8': The Job was aborted by the Printer.
 - '9': The Job completed successfully.

-The "job-state-reasons" attribute is a list of strings that provide details about the Job's state:
+The "job-state-reasons" attribute is a list of keyword strings that provide details about the Job's state:

 - 'none': Everything is super, nothing to report.
 - 'document-format-error': The Document could not be printed due to a file